directus/directus/readme.md

 Please read our [Contributing Guide](./CONTRIBUTING.md) before submitting Pull Requests.

 Directus is a premium open-source ([GPLv3](./license)) project, made possible with support from our passionate core team, talented contributors, and amazing [GitHub Sponsors](https://github.com/sponsors/directus).
-Thank you all.
-Monospace Inc owns all Directus trademarks and logos on behalf of our project's community.
+Thank you all!

 <br>

-© 2006-2020, Monospace Inc.
+© 2006-2020, Monospace Inc